GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The idea behind digital computers may be explained by saying that these machines are intended to carry out any operations which could be done by a human computer.
+> ### The problem is that coding isn’t fun if all you can do is call things out of a library, if you can’t write the library yourself.
 >
-> ~ *Alan Turing*
+> ~ *Donald Knuth*

 ---
 ## 🏎 Quick Facts